-On Mother's Day, 2016, Catherine's piece about her mother appeared in the the New York Times Sunday Review.
+This year, Catherine edited her mother's sensational memoir, Passport to Paris.
+On Mother's Day, 2016, Catherine's essay about her mother appeared in the the New York Times Sunday Review.
 Catherine regards it as a short story which happens to be true.

 About Catherine Hiller